 A Visit To The Royal Tyrrell Museum

 We just returned from a road trip to Alberta, Canada and I knew we had to make a stop at the Royal Tyrrell Museum in Drumheller on our way through Southern Alberta.
-I had the opportunity to visit the museum twice with my elementary school and had gone on to visit it a couple times since then.
+I had the opportunity to visit the museum twice with my elementary school and had gone on to visit it a couple of times since then.
 I wanted my girls to have the opportunity to enjoy the museum especially since they’re both loving dinosaurs.
 I also wanted to share this museum with you too in case you’re ever going past so you don’t miss this gem.
 If your kids are six or under then they’re free to get in and there’s a section on the Royal Tyrrell website that includes discounts too.

 Leading up to our trip

 The girls’ friend Xavi loves dinosaurs which started their love for them.
 Since they’ve started loving dinosaurs we’ve watched ‘Dinosaurs’ (episode 3) by StoryBots Super Songs (youtube link) on Netflix and listened to the soundtrack all the time at home and in the vehicle.
-I created a playlist on Apple Music that starts off with this soundtrack, then We are the Dinosaurs by Laurie Berkner (youtube link), followed by any sountrack that mentioned dinosaurs.
+I created a playlist on Apple Music that starts off with this soundtrack, then We are the Dinosaurs by Laurie Berkner (youtube link), followed by any soundtrack that mentioned dinosaurs.
 I’m frequently asked to play the dinosaur playlist… the whole dinosaur playlist.
 Within a week of leaving for our trip we introduced the kids to Land Before Time (the first couple) on Netflix and it’s the first movie she actually sat through instead of watching it in installments or asking for a television episode instead.
-(Though I wish they used the real species names for the dinosaurs as the kids are already saying apatosaurus from the Storybots music).
+(Though I wish they used the real species names for the dinosaurs as the kids are already saying Apatosaurus from the Storybots music).

-Since I knew we were going to check out the museum I bought some dinosaur and rainbow striped fabric through Whimsy Baby Customs in advance and used the free Magnolia dress pattern through Stitch Upon a Time to sew up surprise dresses for the girls in Drumheller.
+Since I knew we were going to check out the museum I bought some dinosaur and rainbow striped fabric through Whimsy Baby Customs in advance and used the Magnolia dress pattern through Stitch Upon a Time to sew up surprise dresses for the girls in Drumheller.
 I posted previously about this pattern through my Me-Made-May 2018 post.
 I packed the dresses in the suitcase where the kids wouldn’t look and made sure to transfer them to my diaper bag the night before for when we arrived at the museum.

 The Royal Tyrrell Museum